 It's Friday night and you've planned to go to the late-night screening of Midsommar with your friends.
 There's only one problem: you're broke.
 While budgeting and adopting financially responsible reflexes are an option, in some cases, it's easier to just find a job.
 But to find a job that's flexible and adapted to your little mastery of Dutch?
 A true novelty five years ago, food delivery apps such as Takeaway have become night-in staples.
-Working for food delivery companies is both an easy and practical way to gain some extra money while also shaping your CV.
+Delivery Jobs are an easy and practical way to gain some extra money while also shaping your CV.
 But how?

 Highlight the right soft skills